Brennan-M/ai3202/Assignment3/README.md

 ## My heuristic
 ### Equations and Logistics
 My heuristic is very straightforward and logical.
-Simply put, a mountain is ignored unless the next diagonal move beyond that is also a mountain in which case a very large penalty occurs.
+Simply put, a mountain is ignored when moving diagonally unless the next diagonal move beyond that is also a mountain in which case a very large penalty occurs.
 On top of this, the original Manhattan heuristic is also still put into place because it provides a logical movement that moving diagonal is cheaper than 2 horizontal/vertical moves.